 Please do not read this article as legal advice.
 It has been written to offer argument and generalised information.
-If you would like to speak to someone about your drink driving charges, please contact us.
+If you would like to speak to someone about your drink driving charges, please contact our Gold Coast criminal lawyers.

 One of the questions we are most commonly asked is whether a lawyer is a necessity when going to court for charges of drink/drug driving.

 A lawyer isn’t just your representative in court; they’re also your guide to the judicial system.
 A popular misconception is that a court appearance is a formality and that the outcome has already, at least to some extent, been decided.
 However, the presiding judge will make decisions based on the merits of the case and individual circumstances.
 Deciding to plead guilty or not guilty, or present your case in a certain way can have unexpected consequences depending on the nature of the charges.

 This is often a sensible move, but have you thought about what happens next?
 You may be disqualified from driving for a minimum period of one month, and a conviction may be recorded against you.
 This may mean that you will have to declare a conviction to future employers and that traffic conviction may appear on background checks.
 Also, remember that drugs offences are indictable in countries like the United States, and could affect your travel plans.

 Isn’t Driving Under the Influence a Traffic Offence and Not as Important as Criminal Offences?

 It depends.
 You will have a conviction on your record which future employers and government agencies will be made aware of.
 You need to consider whether this matters to you – will a future employer hire you or somebody else if you have a conviction?
 Will you be granted a travel visa?
 These are the things you need to discuss with your lawyer and your family.